Image Credit: Flegere/Shutterstock.com

 Sulphur and tellurium are added to copper to give free machining properties.

-• Copper and copper alloys should be kept clear of foodstuffs as they impart an unpleasant taste to the food.
+- Copper and copper alloys should be kept clear of foodstuffs as they impart an unpleasant taste on the food

-• Copper is the only widely used commercial metal that has a colour other than metallic white
+- Copper is the only widely used commercial metal that has a color other than metallic white

-Due to its excellent electrical conductivity, electrolytic tough pitch high copper is the primary material used in power transmission and automotive spark plug electrodes.
-It is very efficient leading to high current densities and low losses.
-The material is available in a wide range of forms, including wrought, drawn wire, rod, hollow rod, profiles, sheet, strip, plate and forgings.
+Due to its excellent electrical conductivity, ETP copper is the primary material used in power transmission and automotive spark plug electrodes.
+Its high efficiency allows for high current densities and low losses to be achieved.
+This material is available in a wide range of forms, of which include wrought, drawn wire, rod, hollow rod, profiles, sheet, strip, plate and forgings.

-Examples of applications include electrical wiring, cables, busbars, high strength, high conductivity wires and sections, overheads lines, contact wires, resistance-welding electrodes, terminals, high conductivity items for use at raised temperatures
+Examples of electrical applications include wiring, cables, busbars, high strength, high conductivity wires and sections, overheads lines, contact wires, resistance-welding electrodes, terminals and high conductivity items for use at raised temperatures.